Economics Learning and Teaching Awards

 - 2019 Learning and Teaching Awards

 - 2013 Learning and Teaching Awards

 Please direct all enquiries about the awards to firstname.lastname@example.org

 Student Essay Competition

-We offer annual awards for students' reflections on their experiences of studying economics.
+In the past we have offered awards for students' reflections on their experiences of studying economics.
 In the 2011 competition the question was "Why study economics @ University?"
 Unlike previous years, entries could be submitted in any creative format (not just in writing) and was kindly sponsored by both PwC and Baille Gifford.